greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/platform-requirements-overview.html.md

 Greenplum Database 6 runs on the following operating system platforms:

 -   Red Hat Enterprise Linux 64-bit 8.7 or later
--   Oracle Linux 64-bit 8, using the Red Hat Compatible Kernel \(RHCK\)
+-   Oracle Linux 64-bit 8.7 or later, using the Red Hat Compatible Kernel \(RHCK\)
--   Rocky Linux 8
+-   Rocky Linux 8.7 or later

 > **Important** A kernel issue in Red Hat Enterprise Linux 8.5 and 8.6 can cause I/O freezes and synchronization problems with XFS filesystems.
 This issue is fixed in RHEL 8.7.
 See [RHEL8: xfs_buf deadlock between inode deletion and block allocation](https://access.redhat.com/solutions/6984334).